 Even with its small stature, the quiet beach town of Neptune Beach has everything you need for a laid-back vacation by the water.
-Spend the day relaxing in the sun or swimming in the gentle water.
-There are also several breweries where you can sit in the shade and enjoy a cold locally brewed beer.
+Spend the day in peace, relaxing in the sun or swimming in the gentle water.
+There are also several breweries where you can sit in the shade and enjoy a cold, locally brewed beer.

-Neptune Beach is also a great base for exploring the rest of Northeast Florida.
+Neptune Beach is also a great base for exploring the natural beauty of Northeast Florida.
 From here, it’s a quick drive to top-notch destinations like Talbot Island State Park and Amelia Island.

 Anastasia State Park

-Spending time visiting beautiful St. Augustine?
+Spending time visiting beautiful St. Augustine on your getaway?
 Anastasia State Park is just a short drive from the historic downtown.
 Its sandy shores have been voted some of the best northeastern beaches in the United States.
 Full of historic landmarks and outdoor activities, Anastasia Island is one of the top places to go in St. Augustine, FL.

 Strap on your hiking shoes and trudge through one of its many nature trails.
 The nature center in Anastasia State Park offers guidebooks and equipment rentals to help you explore the island.
 Kayaking and canoeing are other top activities.

-If you want to be closer to wildlife, you can also camp in the park.
+If you want to be closer to wildlife, you can also camp in this beautiful Florida state park.
 Many of the campsites are right on the beach.